Lucia's Blog: 2020

 "...
 If ye continue in My Word, then are ye My disciples indeed; and ye shall know the Truth, and the Truth shall make you free" (John 8:31-32).

-Obviously, there is no compromising in these verses.
+Obviously, these verses do not compromise.
 Why?
 Because you are either a faithful disciple of Jesus, abiding in His Word, or you are not!

 Thus,